isaudits/pasv-agrsv/README.md

 ---------------------------------------------------------------------------------------------------
 ##Todo

-- Output identified email addresses and hosts to text files
 - HTML index page to summarize all output
 - Subdirectory specifications in config file for tool output
 - Direct output of tool output to file instead of command line output where supported (e.g. fierce)